JdeRobot/RoboticsAcademy/_pages/exercises/ComputerVision/human_detection.md

      - onnxruntime
      - WebsocketServer

-- Clone the Robotics Academy repository to your local machine, switch to the noetic branch and head over to the Human_Detection exercise.
+- Clone the Robotics Academy repository to your local machine, switch to the master branch and head over to the Human_Detection exercise.
 ```
-git clone https://github.com/JdeRobot/RoboticsAcademy.git && cd RoboticsAcademy && git checkout noetic
+git clone https://github.com/JdeRobot/RoboticsAcademy.git && cd RoboticsAcademy && git checkout master
 ```

 - Determine your machine dns server IP address which is generally in the form of **127.0.0.xx for Linux machine** by running this command